syrianarchive/syrianarchive-investigations/investigations/daralHikmahospital.md

 The Syrian Archive investigation team conducted an interview with Dr Majed Aqraa who was in the hospital at the moment of the attack on May 28 2019.
 He mentioned:
 "At 09:30 an airstrike targeted a village called [Maar Tamater](https://ar.wikipedia.org/wiki/%D9%85%D8%B9%D8%B1%D8%AA%D9%85%D8%A7%D8%AA%D8%B1) and [Jbala](https://en.wikipedia.org/wiki/Jbala,_Idlib).
 An injured victim came to our hospital from Jbala to be treated and it seems that he was being monitored by a drone.
 After 15 minutes as we are treating the injured person the hospital was targeted with an airstrike.
 Then at 09:45 the hospital was targeted with aircraft cannon and shelling from a rocket launcher at the same time."

 Several posts and videos were published online about an airstrike targeting the village of Maar Tamater on May 28 2019.
-Below are the some of those posts that can be used to corroborate the testimony of Dr Majed.
+Below are some of those posts that can be used to corroborate the testimony of Dr Majed.

 Idlib PLUS news agency [published the following facebook post](https://www.facebook.com/IDLIBPLUS/posts/2237411389809444) mentioning that Maar Tamater was targeted with airstrikes.
 The post was published at 09:33 am Damascus time.
-This corroborates Dr Majed's statement of an injured patient arriving at the hospital on the 28th as a result of airstrikes on Maar Tamater and Jbala.
+This corroborates Dr Majed's statement of an injured patient arriving at the hospital on May 28th as a result of airstrikes on Maar Tamater and Jbala.

 The Facebook page Maar Tamater Now [published a video](https://www.facebook.com/watch/?v=368247123801706) at 10:37 am Damascus time mentioning that Maar Tamater was targeted with airstrikes from a helicopter.
-The video shows a family stuck under the rubble of a building destroyed by the airstrikes.
+The person who captured the video mentions that a family is stuck under the rubble of a building destroyed by the airstrikes.

 Moreover, Fajer Press [published a post on Facebook](https://www.facebook.com/permalink.php?story_fbid=2151335805158513&id=1465923513699749) on May 29th mentioning that Kafr Nabel and its surrouding villages, such as Maar Tamater, were attacked with shelling and airstrikes which killed a women and her child.
 The facebook page of Maar Tamater Now [published a video](https://www.facebook.com/watch/?v=2484050414961530) mentioning the name of the women (Aisha Adeeb Othman) and the child (Khaled Ahmad Yousef).

-In his interview, Dr Majed additionally mentioned that the airstrike and shelling which targeted the hospital starting at 09:45 were only 3 to 6 minutes apart.
+In his interview, Dr Majed additionally mentioned that the airstrike and shelling which targeted the hospital starting at 09:45 am Damascus time were only 3 to 6 minutes apart.
 He also emphasizd that the shelling came from the direction of [Braideej](https://goo.gl/maps/BB3G13qf3m357Jgx6) village, which is currently under the control of the Syrian government.

 ![](/assets/investigations/daralhikma/liveumap-may-2019.png)
+*[Braideej](https://goo.gl/maps/BB3G13qf3m357Jgx6) village in the red terretory controlled by the Syrian Government*

 Photos and videos were published online mentioning that the city of Kafrnabel was targeted with airstrikes and shelling around the same time as attacks on Maar Tamater and other villages.
 The posts also mentioned that the shelling came from the direction of [Braideej](https://goo.gl/maps/BB3G13qf3m357Jgx6) village.

-Ahmad Al Hameed Al Bayoush [posted on Facebook](https://www.facebook.com/bayoushahmad/posts/1016177768585899) confirming that KafrNabel was targeted with three airstrikes and Baideej was shelled at the same time.
+Ahmad Al Hameed Al Bayoush [posted on Facebook](https://www.facebook.com/bayoushahmad/posts/1016177768585899) confirming that KafrNabel was targeted with three airstrikes and was shelled at the same time.
 The sound of shelling can be heard in the following [video](https://www.facebook.com/bayoushahmad/videos/1016182358585440/) that was published at 10:01 am Damascus time.

-Another [video published](https://www.facebook.com/haseeb.deeb.7/videos/318319722401122/) on Facebook by Haseeb Deeb additionally shows rising smoke as a result of airstrikes and shelling from the Braideej checkpoint.
+Another [video published](https://www.facebook.com/haseeb.deeb.7/videos/318319722401122/) on Facebook by Haseeb Deeb additionally shows rising smoke as a result of airstrikes and shelling from the Braideej checkpoint as he is claiming.

 The Syrian Archive investigation team found and located tanks in Braideej near the time of the airstrikes as shown below:

 ![](/assets/investigations/daralhikma/tanks-b.png)

+Other posts published on social media mentions that the shelling on KafrNabel was xxxx

 An artillery base was also found be located in Salba as shown below: